Abolitionist Movement A social movement organized in the North to abolish

 over liquor, not just licensing.

 Transcendentalism A philosophical and literary movement popular in New

 England between about 1836 and 1860.
 Its central precepts focus

 on the divinity of man and his relationship to nature.
 It leaned

 on the philosophy of Immanuel Kant and the English romantic poets Coleridge

 and Wordsworth.
 In America, Ralph Waldo Emerson was the most prominent

 proponent of Transcendentalism.

-Civil War - The conflict between the Northern and the Southern states, which
+The conflict between the Northern and the Southern states, which

 seceded and formed the Confederacy.
 The war lasted from 1861 to